tent/tentd/README.md

 - Add tests.
 There are quite a few areas that aren't tested completely.
 - Fix tests.
 A lot of tests are written as integration tests and depend on the database, many would be much faster as unit tests that don't hit the database.

+Please note that we are not looking for Pull Requests that make fundamental changes to how the Tent Protocol works.